 - Before you publish, decide on how you want your name to show on your book cover, website, and social media.
 It could be John Smith, John Smith Jr., John S. Smith, or John S. Smith Jr – but not more than one version.

 - If you’ve already published one book, make sure book 2 uses the same version of your name as the first book.

 - If you have multiple books out with variations like above, contact Amazon through Author Central and have them change the names to one version.
 Make sure they all show up on your Author Central page.

 - Make sure your website and social media all use the same version of your name, too.

 Learn more about how to optimize your Amazon sales.
-Check out my video class, Amazon for Authors.
+Contact me for a free, 30 minute consultation.